 Withdrawals at 80% tuition refund automatically receive a "W".
-Withdrawals after the 40% tuition refund receive an "F".
+The grade for any withdrawal during the final two weeks of a class will be an "F".

 Enrollment

 Advisement

 Each graduate student enrolled under regular and provisional admission status is assigned an adviser who provides academic counseling, approve course scheduling, and supervises research.